Blake Ostler

 Blake Thomas Ostler (born 1957) is an American philosopher, theologian, and lawyer.
 He has written numerous articles on the topics of Mormon theology, philosophy, and thought.

 Background

 Blake Thomas Ostler was born in 1957 in Murray, Utah.
 Ostler served a mission to Milan, Italy from 1977 to 1979.
-He married Christine Edwards who he met while attending Brigham Young University.
-They have five children: Carina Wendy Heilner (Stephan), Corey Blake (Elizabeth), Jacob Edward (Marina), David Thomas (Amelia) and Chersten Nicole Wallentine (Jakob).
-In addition, Ostler and his wife Christine completed a Spanish speaking mission in Utah where he taught English and gave legal advice to immigrants and non-English speakers.
-Ostler received his B.A. in philosophy and B.S. in psychobiology in 1981 from Brigham Young University (BYU).
-He received his J.D. as a William Leary Scholar from the University of Utah in 1985.
+He later married Christine Edwards, whom he met while attending Brigham Young University.
+They have five children.
+Ostler received his BA in philosophy and BS in psychobiology in 1981 from Brigham Young University (BYU).
+He received his JD as a William Leary Scholar from the University of Utah in 1985.
 In each of his these degrees, Ostler graduated with honors.
 He is a practicing attorney specializing in education law, commercial litigation; franchise law and litigation, construction law and litigation, property and development law and litigation educational law, employment law and intellectual property.
+Ostler and his wife completed a Spanish-speaking mission in Utah where he taught English and gave legal advice to immigrants and non-English speakers.